We all know that computing power is moving away from centralized data centers to the network’s edge.

 Rather than sending all data to a central data center, the data is processed closer to where it is generated.
 This can improve performance, reduce latency, and save bandwidth and energy costs.

-It has been around for decades.
-It was first introduced in remote offices and branch locations, where it made sense to place resources at the desired location rather than depend on a single central point of access or distribution systems that were less reliable due to their distance from consumers.
+Edge computing has been around for decades.
+It was first introduced in remote locations like remote offices and branch locations, where it made sense to place resources at the desired location rather than depend on a single central point of access or distribution systems that were less reliable due to their distance from consumers.

 Edge nodes are connected to the network and each other, allowing them to exchange data and share resources.
 This will enable them to act as intermediaries between the devices that generate data and those that consume it.